Rob Lorch

 [CS:4420, Spring '22] Artificial Intelligence

-[CS:5810, Fall '21] Formal Methods of Software Engineering
+[CS:5810, Fall '21] Formal Methods in Software Engineering

 [CS:2640, Fall '21] Computer Organization